fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Automation/v2.2.0/Remove-AzureRMAutomationConnection.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmAutomationConnection** cmdlet removes a connection from azure_2 Automation.
+The **Remove-AzureRmAutomationConnection** cmdlet removes a connection from Azure Automation.

 ## EXAMPLES